 Calendly’s app can help recruiters schedule interviews and conference with team members or candidates.
 While mostly known for its calendar app and scheduling software, other features of Calendly’s app include video conferencing and the ability to schedule interviews.

-Calendly offers three different pricing tiers: a free basic version, an $8 premium version, and a $12 pro version.
+Calendly offers three different pricing tiers: a free Basic version, an $8 Essentials version, and a $12 Professional version.
 All prices are per user, per month.

 ZipRecruiter’s app is great for hiring managers that want to cast as wide a net as possible.
 The site acts as a job aggregator for job seekers, pulling ads from other major boards like Indeed and Monster.
 For employers, jobs posted on ZipRecruiter are cross-posted to over 100 other job boards.

 This app has an applicant tracking system that removes the headache of tracking applicants and interviewees.
 The app aims to connect hiring managers with people who are perfect for their job.
 ZipRecruiter contacts potential candidates via email when there’s a match.